juxor/afaq/markdown/secG3.md

 Leasing, Now an Established Mode"_, pp. 383-96, **American Journal of Economics and Sociology**, Vol. 39, No. 4, p.
 394]

-Given Tucker's opposition to rent, interest and profit is should go without saying that he rejected the neo-classical and "Austrian" notion that a workers' wages equalled the "marginal product," i.e. its contribution to the production process (see [section C.2](secC2.html) for a critique of this
+Given Tucker's opposition to rent, interest and profit it should go without saying that he rejected the neo-classical and "Austrian" notion that a workers' wages equalled the "marginal product," i.e. its contribution to the production process (see [section C.2](secC2.html) for a critique of this